stanfordnlp/dspy/docs/docs/index.md

 ## 3) **DSPy's Ecosystem** advances open-source AI research.

-By introducing structure into the space of LM programming, DSPy aims to enable a large, distributed community to independently improve program architectures, inference-time strategies, and LM program optimizers.
+By introducing structure into the space of LM programming, DSPy aims to enable a large, distributed, and open community to improve program architectures, inference-time strategies, and LM program optimizers.
+The idea is that doing so can outpace training isolated LMs in a closed fashion, can give developers and researchers much more control over their AI systems, allowing them to iterate much faster, and allows _your DSPy programs_ to get better over time by simply composing them with the latest optimizers or modules.

 The initial DSPy research started at Stanford NLP in Feb 2022, building on what we learned from developing early compound LM systems like [ColBERT-QA](https://arxiv.org/abs/2007.00814), [Baleen](https://arxiv.org/abs/2101.00436), and [Hindsight](https://arxiv.org/abs/2110.07752).
 This work was first released as [Demonstrate-Search-Predict](https://arxiv.org/abs/2212.14024) (DSP) in Dec 2022 and then evolved in Oct 2023 into [DSPy](https://arxiv.org/abs/2310.03714), or Declarative Self-improving Python.
 Thanks to [nearly 250 wonderful contributors](https://github.com/stanfordnlp/dspy/graphs/contributors), DSPy has introduced tens of thousands of people to building modular LM programs and optimizing their prompts and weights automatically.